jasonbrianhall/clue_strategy/README.md

         Mark these new cards with ?Green (or next color in your system)

     If these cards overlap with previously shown suggestions:
-        Mark them with numbers (1, 2, 3...) to track correlation
+        Mark them with numbers (1, 2, 3...) to track correlation (marking each one with the exact same number)

 When you confirm a player has a specific card:
     Mark that card with ✓